apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 * `--catalogInitial <file.bom>` will set the catalog items to use on first run, on a catalog reset, or if persistence is off

+If `--catalogInitial` is not specified, the default initial catalog at `brooklyn/default.catalog.bom` will be used.
+As `scanJavaAnnotations: true` is set in `default.catalog.bom`, Brooklyn will scan the classpath for catalog items, which will be added to the catalog.
+To launch Brooklyn without initializing the catalog, use `--catalogInitial classpath://brooklyn/empty.catalog.bom`

 If [persistence](../persistence/) is enabled, catalog additions will remain between runs.
+If items that were previously added based on items in `brooklyn/default.catalog.bom` or `--catalogInitial` are deleted, they will not be re-added on subsequent restarts of brooklyn.
+I.e. `--catalogInitial` is ignored if persistence is enabled and persistent state has already been created.

 For more information on these commands, run `brooklyn help launch`.